CompNet/SpatialMeasures/README.md

 # SpatialMeasures v.0.1
 =======
-*Continuous average measures for spatial graphs*
+*Continuous average Straightness for spatial graphs*

-* Copyright 2016 Vincent Labatut
+* Copyright 2016-17 Vincent Labatut

 SpatialMeasures is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 For source availability and license information see `licence.txt`